QAN3103/Muskelultraschall/README.md

 Project by Quynh Anh Nguyen, Lea Grün, Dilan Mohamdi, Heyi Wang

 ## Short Overview
 This project contains the necessary code to train an artificial neural network (ANN), a support vector machine model (SVM), and a logistic regression (LoRe) model to detect Muscle Atrophy from B-Mode ultrasound images.
-The dataset comprrises 258 images, including 129 normal images and 129 images showing pathological changes.
+The dataset consists of 258 images, including 129 normal images and 129 images showing pathological changes.
 Each image is assigned a hypothetical Patient_ID in the format 'TU_xx_123'.
 Although the images are classified into four grades according to Heckmatt and Dubowitz [1], this project distinguishes only between normal findings (Grade 1) and pathological findings (Grades 2 to 4).

 ## Road Map
 The project consists of the following main steps: